andrescosta/jobico-fn/README.md

    # 2- Creates the cluster and deploy the application
    make kind

+   # 2.1 - Wait until all ingresses are ready
+   make wait-ings

    # 3- Local Test
    ## Builds k6 in perf/
    make k6